hassandiab121/Core-Computer-Science/The C Programming/README.md

 ## Content of the repo
- This repo contain all the code i wrote to practice the concepts in each chapter.
+ This repo contains all the code i wrote to practice the concepts in each chapter.